 When faced with a workplace injury, knowing what to do can seem overwhelming.
+You have a lot of questions.
+What happens when I file a claim?
+What happens if my employer denies my claim?
+When can I expect my benefits?
 Thankfully, workers’ compensation exists to protect you when you need it most.

 - Workers’ compensation insurance is required by law.
 Businesses with five or more employees are required to carry workers’ compensation insurance in the state of Missouri.
 However, businesses in the construction industry are required to carry workers’ comp insurance if there are one or more employees.
 Some businesses are covered by federal workers’ comp laws, and others are exempt.